pixeli99/dLLM-RL/data/readme.md

 ```

+## Preprocess the SFT data

+RL data can be used directly, but you should preprocess the SFT data `demon_openr1math` first by `preprocess.ipynb`.

 ## Customize Your Own Dataset

 Your JSON dataset must contain the following necessary fields to perform both optimization and evaluation.